• Skip to primary navigation

 1 egg

-1 tablespoon besan flour (also called chickpea flour, garbanzo flour, gram flour, and channa flour)
+1 tbsp besan flour (also called chickpea flour, garbanzo flour, gram flour, and channa flour)

 oil for frying